Sarat Chandra Chattopadhyay: Devdas

+Selected screen adaptations

-His romantic drama novel Datta was adapted into the Bengali film as Datta in 1951 directed by Saumyen Mukhopadhyay starring Sunanda Banerjee and Manoranjan Bhattacharyya with Ahindra Choudhury as Rashbehari, The 1961 Telugu film Vagdanam by Acharya Aatreya was loosely based on the novel.
+His romantic drama novel Datta was adapted into the Bengali film as Datta in 1951 directed by Saumyen Mukhopadhyay starring Sunanda Banerjee and Manoranjan Bhattacharyya with Ahindra Choudhury as Rashbehari.
+The 1961 Telugu film Vagdanam by Acharya Aatreya was loosely based on the novel.
 The 1976 Bengali film starring Suchitra Sen and Soumitra Chatterjee and a 2023 film starring Rituparna Sengupta were based on Datta.

 Apne Paraye (1980) by Basu Chatterjee, starring Amol Palekar, was based on Nishkriti.
 The Telugu film Thodi Kodallu (1957) was also based on this novel.

 In 1957 Bardidi (translate: oldest sister) was made by director Ajoy Kar based on the novel with the same name.
 Two more films on the novel followed.
 In 1961, Batasari (translation: Wayfarer) was made in Telugu language, produced and directed by Ramakrishna of Bharani Pictures.
 It was simultaneously made in Tamil as Kaanal Neer (translation: Mirage).

-Rajlakshmi O Srikanta (1958) and Indranath Srikanta O Annadadidi (1959), based on Srikanta, were made by Haridas Bhattacharya, Kamallata (1969), Rajlakshmi Srikanta (1987), Iti Srikanta (2004) were also based on Srikanta.
+Rajlakshmi O Srikanta (1958), and Indranath Srikanta O Annadadidi (1959), based on Srikanta, were made by Haridas Bhattacharya and Kamallata (1969).
+Rajlakshmi Srikanta (1987), Iti Srikanta (2004) were also based on Srikanta.

-Parineeta has also been made several times in both Bengali and Hindi.

-Chandranath (1957), starring Uttam Kumar and Suchitra Sen, was based on Sarat Chandra's novella Chandranath.
+Chandranath, a 1957 film starring Uttam Kumar and Suchitra Sen, was based on Sarat Chandra's novella Chandranath.
 The 1966 Kannada movie Thoogudeepa was also based on the same novel.
-Chandranath (1984) won four awards in the 1984 National Film Awards of Bangladesh.